 "I love everything about this tent: weight, set up, head space, durability, etc. A couple of days ago while in the Sierra Nevada mountains, a friend and I experienced a severe hailstorm: one inch size hail that lasted well over an hour.
 My tent held up like a charm without a tear or leak." —Reno hiker

+Does solo adventuring make your heart sing?
 Are you going fast and light but don’t want to sacrifice space?
 We are certainly biased, since we built this tent, but we think the Quarter Dome 1 is perfect for the job.
-We’ve combined rugged yet lightweight materials with new, more livable architecture to create a single-person tent that is just two pounds, 14 ounces, effortless to set up and surprisingly roomy.
+To create the tent, REI designers combined tough yet lightweight materials with updated architecture to create a single-person shelter that is just 2 pounds, 14 ounces, easy to set up and roomy.
 Want to go extra light?
 Ditch the tent and just use the fly, poles and footprint (sold separately) to create a minimalist shelter.

 Features we love:

-- New pole architecture increases head and shoulder room by 49%
+- Pole architecture increases head and shoulder room by 49 percent over previous model

 - Color-coded pole assembly simplifies setup